 The UB Solidarity Foundation has a long track record in the promotion of social agriculture in Catalonia and extensive experience in development cooperation projects aimed at environmental sustainability, the efficient management of natural resources and the improvement of the living conditions of groups in a situation of vulnerability.
 Thus, the initiatives of this program are aimed at the implementation of nature-based solutions to favor sustainable and socially resilient development alternatives.

-Under the supervision of professionals in the agriculture and social intervention fields, the UB Solidarity Foundation has carried out several projects that, through the life cycle of a garden, have worked on values linked to the recognized educational, leisure and welfare function, and social welfare of urban gardens.
+Under the supervision of professionals in the agriculture and social intervention fields, the UB Solidarity Foundation has carried out several projects based on urban agriculture for the socio-labor insertion of people at risk of exclusion from the Barcelona Metropolitan Area.
+These projects have dealt with values linked to the recognized educational, recreational, and personal and social well-being function of urban gardens.

 Natural solutions for a sustainable development in the world

-- Vietnam: Between 2010 and 2013, together with the National University of Vietnam, an industrial waste water treatment plant has been set up in a seafood manufacturing industry in Halong Bay (a UNESCO World Heritage Site), which works with ecological systems and is the first infrastructure of its kind in the Southeast Asia, registered in the World Register of Constructed Wetlands.
+- Vietnam: From 2010 to 2013, together with the National University of Vietnam, the UB Solidarity Foundation set up an industrial waste water treatment plant in a seafood manufacturing industry in Halong Bay, which is a UNESCO World Heritage Site.
+The plant works with ecological systems and is the first infrastructure of its kind in the Southeast Asia, registered in the World Register of Constructed Wetlands.

-- Mauritania and Senegal: Between 2007 and 2012, Mauritania and Senegal have created a space for training, research and dissemination, aimed at people with advanced technical studies in the fields of agriculture and environment, to provide additional training focused on sustainable regional development.
-It includes the Master’s Degree in Rural Development and Cooperation, organised with the UB, the Gaston Berger University (Senegal), the UPC and the Món-3 Foundation.
+- Mauritania and Senegal: From 2007 to 2012, in Mauritania and Senegal, the UB Solidarity Foundation created a space for training, research and dissemination, aimed at people with advanced technical studies in the fields of agriculture and environment, to provide additional training focused on sustainable regional development.
+It included the Master’s Degree in Rural Development and Cooperation, organised with the UB, the Gaston Berger University (Senegal), the UPC and the Món-3 Foundation.